adam-srut/One-molecule-visualization/README.md

 ### Coming soon:

 - [ ] More compete support of various atom types.
-- [ ] Visualizetion of normal modes from quantum chemistry calculations.
+- [ ] Visualization of normal modes from quantum chemistry calculations.